noemivannucchi/radioactive_decay/README.md

 The 'test_setn0' file contains all the tests (unit and property tests) related to the function in the file 'setn0'.
 ### setnuclei and test_setnuclei
 These files regard the type of decaying nuclei.
 This program allows only three choices of radioactive nuclei: "Uranium238", "Plutonium239" or "Radium226".
 Each of them is related to a specific decay constant k (in $s^{-1}$).
-The function in the file 'setnuclei' checks that the input value is a string and it corresponds to one of the allowed types of radioactive nuclei, otherwise it raises an error.
+The function in the file 'setnuclei' checks that the input value is a string and it corresponds to one of the allowed types of radioactive nuclei contained in the dictionary, otherwise it raises an error.
 Then it sets the relative float decay constant k.
 The 'test_setnuclei' file contains all the tests (unit and property tests) related to the function in the file 'setnuclei'.
 ### readFile and test_readFile
 These files regard the array containing the time values (in s) to be used in the 'model' function and for the integration of the differential equation.